-The fourteen previous Three Castles Welsh Classic Trials have each seen close competition and worthy winners.
-Mark & Sue Godfrey are the most successful crew in the event's history, having finished in the top three every year since first winning the event in 2009.
-They've had four outright wins, including a hat trick in their delightful 1951 MG TD (pictured).
+The fifteen previous Three Castles Trials have each seen close competition and worthy winners.
+Mark & Sue Godfrey are the most successful crew in the event's history, having finished in the top three every year since first winning the event in 2009 before missing the 2018 event.
+They've had four outright wins, including a hat trick in their delightful 1951 MG TD.
 Which neatly illustrates that almost any age of car has a chance of winning under the Three Castles class improvement system.
 The oldest car to have won the event outright is Jayne Wignall's 1932 Sunbeam, which won in 2007.
 Here's the full story in brief, going back in time year by year.

 2015 saw the Classic Trial decided on the last day as a string run across a sequence of driving tests saw Paul Crosby and Andy Pullan's Porsche 911 triumph over Mark and Sue Godfrey's spiritedly driven just-restored MGA.
 Over on the new Heritage Trial Ireland's Andrew Bailey and Philippa Spiller dominated proceedings in their Bentley 4 ½ litre, chased all the way by the patinated Frazer Nash of suitably attired Bill Ainscough and Jason Dearden.

 2014 saw an amazing reversal of fortune on the very last regularity which enabled Mark and Sue Godfrey (MGB) to clinch their fourth win by just eight marks against seemingly impossible odds, again denying Graham Walker and Sean Toohey (Lotus Elan).
 Jayne Wignall and Kevin Savage (Sunbeam Tiger) likewise finished strongly to deny Dermot Carnegie and Paul Bosdet (Ford Escort) a seemingly certain podium for the second year running.